aamirmohiuddin38/News-CMS/README.md

 # News-CMS

-This project is taken from the site yahoobaba.com for the practice purpose.
+* The template of this project is taken from the site yahoobaba.com for PHP practice purpose.
 Thank YOU!!